roose/boilerplate/README.md

 gulp zip
 ```

-Zip all files in `dist` folder to `archive.zip`
+Zip all files in `dist` folder to `pkg.name.zip`

 ```
 gulp watch
 ```

-Watch changes, minify, concat css, minify js and reload browser
+Watch changes and reload browser